sf-wdi-22-23/modules-23/w03-intro-backend-with-express/d4-weekend-lab/README.md

 4. Check that you have an event handler for the new post form.
 Add one if needed.
 Also add an event handler for the delete buttons, if needed.

+1. If you haven't yet, make a new git commit.
+Give it a descriptive commit message like `"include client-side microblog code"`.

     Your client-side code should have a lot of the functionality requirements already, except that data isn't passed between the server and client.

 **Modify your client-side code**